MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Results Discussion

 \section{Results \& Discussion}

-We demonstrate the merits of our proposed model based on quality of synthesized PET scans as well as their potential for accurately diagnosing AD.
-Additionally, we evaluate the effectiveness of different modules of the mutli-path GAN architecture and illustrate the benefits of various loss components through ablation studies.
-We have compared our method only with other deep learning variants as they were proved to be better than traditional ML methods.
+We demonstrate the merits of our proposed model based on the quality of synthesized PET scans and their potential for accurately diagnosing AD.
+Additionally, we evaluate the effectiveness of different modules of the multi-path GAN architecture and illustrate the benefits of various loss components through ablation studies.
+We have compared our method only with other deep learning variants as they proved to be better than traditional ML methods.
 Finally, we visualize and interpret some internal GAN units in the context of this particular generation task.